shadowa2j/it-automation-tools/AD_User_Export_Import_Tools/README.md

 ### Multi-Valued Attributes
 Attributes like `proxyAddresses` are exported as semicolon-separated values and properly handled during import.

+### Phone Number Formatting
+The phone number tools automatically format all US phone numbers to **(xxx) xxx-xxxx** format and skip invalid entries like "N/A", "no phone", etc.

 ### Identity Matching
 The import script attempts to match users in this order:
 1. SamAccountName (preferred)